 Where to Stay in Mendoza

 One of the best places to stay is right in the center of Mendoza city, where you don’t need a car to get around.
-You can walk to many great restaurants and bars, including the really awesome Vines of Mendoza, which we highly recommend.
+You can walk to many great restaurants and bars.
 However, one of our favorite hotels is on the outskirts of town, and I wouldn’t shy away from staying there either, if you like something more quiet.
-Our third recommendation is more wine related and a fantastic experience.

 I’m pretty convinced you’re going to love Mendoza.
 It’s such a beautiful place to visit, even if you don’t like wine, but if you do… you’ll be in heaven!